Are Words the Quanta of Human Language? Extending the Domain of Quantum Cognition: Photons, atoms and words

-Although it is not our focus in this article to gather more evidence for the `conceptuality interpretation' of quantum mechanics, as a second point we also wish to mention in what way the above supports this interpretation.
-In the `conceptuality interpretation' of quantum mechanics, quantum entities are assumed to be `concepts' and not `objects' \citep{aerts2009b,aerts2010a,aerts2010b,aerts2013,aertsetal2018d,aertsetal2019b}.
-In the archetypal situation where a measurement apparatus interacts with a quantum entity, the measurement apparatus plays with respect to the quantum entity the equivalent role that the human mind plays with respect to the human conceptual entities about which this mind is cognitively active.
-We should note at the outset that when we claim that quantum entities are `concepts' and not `objects', we do not mean `human concepts'.
-On the contrary, just as human concepts are the building blocks of human language, so these quantum concepts are the building blocks of the quantum fields, which thus behave like quantum languages within the conceptuality interpretation.
+Our brief historical presentation of the search for a better understanding of Planck's law of radiation shows how it was characterized by taking seriously the similarity between `the electromagnetic field and its photons' and `an ideal boson gas and its atoms or molecules', and how Albert Einstein, in particular, was guided by it again and again, as new obstacles appeared.
+We wish to note that in our work in \citet{aertsbeltran2020}, and in the present article, we are guided in a similarly inspired way by a similarity of human language to both the electromagnetic field and its photons, and an ideal boson gas and its atoms or molecules.
+It is also in this sense, as we already noted in Section \ref{introduction}, that we situate our research within the research domain of quantum cognition and quantum information science.
+Although it is not our focus in this article, we wish to mention that the new finding, namely how `meaning' gives rise to the Bose--Einstein type of 'clumping of the same words', hence the lack of statistical independence of such words, is a support in a specific way for our `conceptuality interpretation' of quantum mechanics.
+In the `conceptuality interpretation', quantum entities are assumed to be `concepts' and not `objects' \citep{aerts2009b,aerts2010a,aerts2010b,aerts2013,aertsetal2018d,aertsetal2019b}.
+In the archetypal situation where a measurement apparatus interacts with a quantum entity, the measurement apparatus plays with respect to the quantum entity the equivalent role that the human mind plays with respect to the human concepts.
+We should note at the outset that when we claim that quantum entities are `concepts' and not `objects', we do not mean that they are `human concepts'.
+On the contrary, just like human concepts are the building blocks of human language, so these quantum concepts are the building blocks of the quantum fields, which thus behave like quantum languages within the conceptuality interpretation.
 For example, the photons are then the concepts, i.e. words, of the electromagnetic field, which behaves like a language.
-Thus, it is a question of an equivalence in behavior and not an equality, as, for example, sound waves and electromagnetic waves are both `waves', but are indeed not the same entities.
-In this way, the findings in \citet{aertsbeltran2020}, and our analysis of them in the present article, bring again an element of support for the conceptuality interpretation, together with other elements that are put forward in the already published articles where this interpretation is analyzed and evidence for it is gathered \citep{aerts2009b,aerts2010a,aerts2010b,aerts2013,aertsetal2018d,aertsetal2019b}.
+Thus, it is a question of equivalence in behavior and not equality, in the sense that, for example, sound waves and electromagnetic waves are both `waves', but are indeed not the same entities.